EXXETA/correomqtt/README.md

 ## Create a Plugin
 The easiest way to get started is to checkout and modify the [example plugin](https://github.com/oemel09/CorreoMqttExamplePlugin).

-Plugins are instantiated only once (singletons) and each extension will be instantiated every time it's called.
+Plugins and each declared extension is instantiated only once (singletons).
-If an extension needs to keep reference to UI elements or needs to receive lifecycle-hooks it must implement a class extending `Plugin`.
+If a plugin needs to receive lifecycle-hooks it must implement a class extending `Plugin`.
+This plugin class could implement extension points directly, but there will be two different objects created, one for the plugin and another one for the extension.

 ### Access Plugin from Extension
 To access the plugin object for an extension use this constructor